 There are many reasons why you should study abroad.
 Here we list some of the biggest benefits and what to think about to get the most out of your studies abroad.

-1. Get more attractive on the job market
+1. Become more attractive on the job market

 Several studies show that students who have studied abroad are more attractive on the job market.
 It is easier for them to get a job, they are less likely to stay unemployed for an extended period of time and their initial salary is higher than for people who have not studied abroad.

 There are many reasons for this.
 Most of which can be found below in this article.
 Employers appreciate employees with good language skills, international understanding who are willing to take on new challenges.
 Study abroad stands out in your CV and if two candidates have a similar CV employers tend to choose the one with international experience.

 If spicing up your CV is your main reason for studying abroad you should pay careful attention to where and what you choose to study.
 Studying at a well-known prestigious university can really stand out on your CV.
 Another option is to broaden your education by studying a complementary subject abroad.
 If you for example have a degree in Computer Science from your home country it can be a smart move to study business for a year abroad since many IT-companies work with different business systems.

 2. Take a subject you can’t take at home

 If you are from a small country, your choice of schools and educational programs may be limited and it can be very challenging to get accepted to popular programs like Medical Education, Design Programs or Music Education.
 However you don’t have to give up if you dream about a career in one of those professions, you have the option to apply to such a program abroad instead.